 For cash-basis businesses, consider delaying invoices so payment arrives in January, prepaying deductible expenses before December 31, and purchasing needed equipment to claim Section 179.

-Maximize Retirement Contributions
+How Do I Maximize Retirement Contributions Before Year-End?

 SEP-IRAs allow contributions up to 25% of net self-employment income.
 Solo 401(k) plans offer even higher limits.
 The employee deferral deadline is December 31.

-NJ BAIT Election
+Should I Make the NJ BAIT Election Before Year-End?

 If your business is a pass-through entity, evaluate the NJ Business Alternative Income Tax election.
 It effectively bypasses the $10,000 SALT deduction cap.

-Review Your Entity Structure
+Should I Review My Entity Structure Before Year-End?

 If your LLC earned significantly more this year, S-Corp election for next year might save thousands.
 The deadline to file Form 2553 is March 15.